SketchyMaze/doodle/Building.md

 this section.
 You'll need the following git repositories:

 * `git.kirsle.net/SketchyMaze/doodle` - the game engine.
-* `git.kirsle.net/apps/SketchyMaze/masters` - where built-in level files are kept,
+* `git.kirsle.net/SketchyMaze/assets` - where built-in level files are kept (optional)
-  as well as master GIMP drawings for sprites and such but only the levels are necessary to build the app properly.
-Tho even then the app would work fine with no levels built in!
+* `git.kirsle.net/SketchyMaze/vendor` - vendored libraries for Windows (SDL2.dll etc.)
-* `git.kirsle.net/apps/SketchyMaze/vendor` - vendored libraries for Windows (SDL2.dll etc.)
+* `git.kirsle.net/SketchyMaze/rtp` - runtime package (sounds and music mostly)
-* `git.kirsle.net/apps/SketchyMaze/rtp` - runtime package (sounds and music mostly)
+* `git.kirsle.net/SketchyMaze/doodads` - sources to compile the built-in doodads.

 The [docker](https://git.kirsle.net/SketchyMaze/docker) repo will be more up-to-date than the instructions below, as that repo actually has